 Allusions to "unpublished observations", "oral or personal communication", papers "to be published" or "submitted for publication" should not be used.
-Articles in proceedings and master theses should not be referred to unless generally accessible.
+Articles in proceedings should not be referred to unless generally accessible.

 Responsibility for the accuracy of bibliographic references rests entirely with the author.